Stephen Rebello: Early life

 Born to parents of second-generation Portuguese American and French-Portuguese American extraction in Fall River, Massachusetts, Rebello was raised in Somerset, Massachusetts.
-He graduated from Somerset High School where he co-edited the school newspaper, sang in male chorus, and was a soloist in the mixed chorus.
-As a child singer, he performed on a weekly radio show and did extensive live performances.
+He graduated from Somerset High School.

 He graduated with a B.A. from the University of Massachusetts Dartmouth, where he double majored in literature and psychology.
 He received a master's degree from Simmons College School of Social Work in Boston, specialized in private therapy and counseling in a Boston, Massachusetts hospital affiliated with Harvard University, and began doctoral work at Harvard University.

 Writing career

 After several years as a clinical social worker and supervisor at a Harvard University-affiliated hospital and also as a private therapist in Boston, he relocated in 1980 to Los Angeles.
-Continuing his work as a therapist there for several years, he eventually branched into journalism, publishing feature articles and interviews in The Real Paper, Cinefantastique, American Film Magazine, the Los Angeles Times, Saturday Review, Cosmopolitan, Movieline, GQ and More, among others.
+Continuing his work as a therapist there for several years, he eventually branched into journalism, publishing feature articles and interviews in The Real Paper, Cinefantastique, American Film Magazine, the Los Angeles Times, Saturday Review, Cosmopolitan, Movieline, GQ and More.

 His interview subjects have included David Fincher, James Cameron, Alfred Hitchcock, Chuck Yeager, Steven Soderbergh, Matt Damon, Jerry Bruckheimer, Tom Cruise, Robert Downey, Jr., Sigourney Weaver, Nicole Kidman, Scarlett Johansson, Sandra Bullock, Joaquin Phoenix, Michelle Pfeiffer, Heath Ledger, Kate Winslet, Drew Barrymore, Keanu Reeves, Matthew McConaughey, and Denzel Washington.
-For nearly two decades, he was a Playboy magazine contributor, writing dozens of the magazine's famous interviews and features, winning several awards in process.
+For nearly two decades, he was a Playboy magazine contributor, writing interviews and features.
 He also wrote their magazine and online film criticism and served as a Contributing Editor.

-He is a multiple winner of Los Angeles Press Awards for magazine features documenting the making of such films as Goodfellas and the rise and fall of the "redneck cinema" that includes Smokey and the Bandit.
+He won Los Angeles Press Awards for magazine features documenting the making of Goodfellas and the rise and fall of the "redneck cinema" that includes Smokey and the Bandit.

 Reel Art (1988)

-On May 30, 1988, Abbeville Press published his award-winning non-fiction book Reel Art: Great Posters From the Golden Age of the Silver Screen (with Richard C. Allen).
+On May 30, 1988, Abbeville Press published his non-fiction book Reel Art: Great Posters From the Golden Age of the Silver Screen (with Richard C. Allen).
 The book generated film poster exhibitions in 1988 at the Museum of the Moving Image in Astoria, Queens, New York and in 1990 in the Paine Webber Building in New York City.
-The book was honored at an event at the Academy of Motion Picture Arts and Sciences as one of the best ever written about Hollywood.